 This section provides an overview of the Discovering Our Experiences: Studies in Bilingual/ESL Education Project and its publications.
-Each volume is presented as a dedicated feature within separate sections, encompassing summaries of articles and edited versions of some of the original pieces.
+Each volume is presented in this blog (bilingualfrontera.com) as a dedicated feature within separate sections, encompassing summaries of articles and edited versions of some of the original pieces.
 The PowerPoint slide presentation below includes the front cover and TOC images of the volumes (8 ½” x11”), with the Fable Writing Project publications also included.
 Each publication is accessible in a PDF file following the slide presentation.

 Technological advancements have enabled us to disseminate this work to a wider audience than ever before.
 We are honored to have the opportunity to showcase the contributions of our school teachers, students, administrators, university students, and faculty.